Syracuse, New York: Micron Technology semiconductor mega-complex

-Pres.
-Joe Biden tours Micron exhibits with Gov. Kathy Hochul, Micron CEO Sanjay Mehrotra and Sen. Chuck Schumer, in Syracuse.
+President Joe Biden tours Micron exhibits with Gov. Kathy Hochul, Sen. Kirsten Gillibrand, Micron CEO Sanjay Mehrotra and Sen. Chuck Schumer, in Syracuse.

-Micron Technology plans to spend up to $100 billion building a mega-complex of computer chip plants in Syracuse's northern suburbs, about a 15-minute drive from downtown Syracuse, in what would be the largest single private investment in New York history.
+Pursuant to the CHIPS and Science Act of 2022, Micron Technology plans to spend up to $100 billion building a mega-complex of computer chip plants in Syracuse's northern suburbs, about a 15-minute drive from downtown Syracuse, in what would be the largest single private investment in New York history.

-Micron Technology announced it will begin construction in 2024.
-Micron's Clay mega-complex of memory chip fabs would create up to 9,000 direct jobs and additional 40,000 supply-chain and construction jobs over the next 20 years in Syracuse area.
+In 2024, Micron Technology began construction of the Clay mega-complex of memory chip fabs which would create up to 9,000 direct jobs and additional 40,000 supply-chain and construction jobs over the next 20 years in Syracuse area.
 In Phase 1, the company will spend $20 billion to build its first plant, which it estimates will require about 5,000 workers for construction and initially employ about 3,000 manufacturing workers.

-Micron's Syracuse investment was influenced by passage of the CHIPS and Science Act.
-Through the CHIPs and Science Act, Congress and the Biden administration established a powerful investment platform with the potential to expand the region's productive capacity for decades.